-Some tips to help your sleep:
+Some tips to help you sleep:

 - Practice good sleep hygiene.
-This means cutting down on caffeine, limiting your screen time for the two hours before you go to bed, and only using your bed for sleeping in
+This means cutting down on caffeine, limiting your screen time for the two hours before you go to bed, and only using your bed for sleeping in.

-- Change things up in your bedroom to make it a space where you feel safe and that doesn’t remind you of sexual violence: move things around or redecorate as much as you can
+- Change things up in your bedroom to make it a space where you feel safe and that doesn’t remind you of sexual violence: move things around or redecorate as much as you can.

 - If you wake up with a nightmare, it can help to wake yourself up properly to allow your body to come back to a safe place.
-Get up, making a cup of tea, and read, draw or journal to ground yourself.
+Get up, make a cup of tea, and read, draw or journal to ground yourself.

 Illustration credit: https://lindsaybraman.com/sleep-hygiene-flowchart/